-- 1. Utilize the TRPA Home Landscaping Guide for evaluating and developing BMP solutions for each driveway within the limits of the Project area. - 2.
-Coordinate the private BMPs design within ROW with the Tahoe Resource Conservation District (TRCD)/National Resources Conservation Service (NRCS).
+- 1. Utilize the TRPA Home Landscaping Guide for evaluating and developing BMP solutions for each driveway within the limits of the Project area. - Coordinate the private BMPs design within ROW with the Tahoe Resource Conservation District (TRCD) and the TRPA.

-3.0 ENVIRONMENTAL SETTING AND SITE CHARACTERISITCS
+3.0 ENVIRONMENTAL SETTING AND SITE CHARACTERISTICS